DR650 FAQ - Body & Frame

 I’m looking for a skid plate for my 1997 DR650SE.
 Everything I find is for 1998 and up.
 I'm looking for one that comes up high in the front and has the side wing's that protect the side of the engine.A:

-All models from 1996 to and up use the same skid plate.
-The ProCycle skid plate has the extended front coverage as well as the side wings to protect the sides better than the accessory item sold by Suzuki.
+All models from 1996 and up use the same skid plate.
+All ProCycle skid plates have the extended front coverage as well as the side wings to protect the sides better than the accessory item sold by Suzuki.
 As mentioned above, you can add the ProCycle Armor Plating for added protection.

 I'm very interested in your lowered pegs for the DR650, but I'm curious how you deal with lowering the brake pedal, and if you need a longer shift lever.A:

 The shift lever can be lowered by changing its position on the shift shaft.
 Most people feel that rotating it one tooth works great.
 It doesn’t need to be any longer.
 The brake pedal height can be changed by turning the adjuster in the linkage under the master cylinder.
 You may have to grind a small amount off of the end of the adjuster bolt to give clearance at the brake pedal connection, but that is easily done.
 The peg kit comes with installation instructions and a longer spring for the brake light switch.